 You only need to walk through the supermarket to see how common single-use plastic has become.
 Where retailers would previously provide loose products and paper bags, you’ll now find fruit and vegetables wrapped in cellophane or in plastic containers.
 Although convenient, we already know about the damage single-use plastic can do to the planet and all who live here.
 But what can we do to avoid it?

 The answer is: shop at local greengrocers.
 This way you’ll be buying local produce, meaning a smaller carbon footprint too.
 Instead of being drawn into multi-buys, where you end up wasting excess food, you can choose just the items you require for your planned recipes.

-Many fruit and vegetable stores will be happy to see you use your own organic cotton produce bags.
+Many fruit and vegetable stores will be happy to see you use your own reusable produce bags.
 We get looks and compliments all the time, most people are very curious and intrigued to see us using them!
 By shopping this way, you’re minimizing food waste, your carbon footprint and even your plastic waste – it’s win-win-win!

 Buy dry ingredients in bulk